 Pure Protein bars are fortified with synthetic vitamins and minerals.
 Unless you have a deficiency, you are unlikely to benefit from the added vitamins and minerals.
 In fact, excessive intake of certain vitamins and minerals can have toxic effects.

 Fortified food labels are not always accurate.
 There may be more or less than the stated amounts of vitamins and minerals, so you could be getting too much of a good thing.

 Soy protein isolate and hydrolyzed collagen are used to increase the protein content of Pure Protein bars.
 Both are cheap sources of protein.

 Soy protein is a complete protein.
 However, there two concerns arising from the soy protein used in Pure Protein bars:

 - it is derived from genetically modified soybeans (See –> Dangers of GMO Foods: What You Should Know)

 - the potential health risks associated with soy consumption (See –> Soy: Friend or Foe?)

 Hydrolyzed collagen is not a complete protein.
 It is extracted from skin, bone, cartilage or tendon of animals or fish.

-Pure Protein bars contain very little fiber, about 2g per bar (50g serving size).
+Pure Protein bars contain very little fibre, about 2g per bar (50g serving size).